-- (1) the adjudication at the time of conversion no longer meets the requirements under this [article] for adjudication of the type for which it was originally commenced; and - (2) at the time it is converted it meets the requirements under this [article] for the type of adjudication to which it is being converted. - (b) To the extent practicable and consistent with the rights of the parties and the requirements of this [article] relative to the new proceeding, the record of the original proceeding must be used in the new proceeding. - (c) The agency may adopt rules to govern the conversion of one type of proceeding under this [article] to another.
+- (a) An adjudication in a disputed case of one type may be converted to an adjudication of another type under this [article] if: - (1) the adjudication at the time of conversion no longer meets the requirements under this [article] for adjudication of the type for which it was originally commenced; and - (2) at the time it is converted it meets the requirements under this [article] for the type of adjudication to which it is being converted. - (b) To the extent practicable and consistent with the rights of the parties and the requirements of this [article] relative to the new proceeding, the record of the original proceeding must be used in the new proceeding.

+(c) The agency may adopt rules to govern the conversion of one type of proceeding under this [article] to another.
 The rules may include an enumeration of the factors to be considered in determining whether and under which circumstances one type of proceeding will be converted to another.

+Section 414 is based in part on 1981 MSAPA Section 1-107.
+See also California Government Code Sections 11470.10 to 11470.50.
 Under this section the presiding officer is empowered to convert from one type of disputed case adjudication to another in appropriate circumstances.
 Conversion may only occur if two requirements are satisfied: the situation that met the requirements under this article for the original proceeding must no longer exist, and the requirements for the new type of proceeding under this article are now satisfied.
 Meeting both requirements is mandatory in order to prevent a presiding officer from converting an adjudication under Section 402 to an informal adjudication in a situation where the procedural protections of Section 402 are still justified under this article.

-SECTION 414.
+SECTION 415 [414].
 DEFAULT.

-(a) Unless displaced or modified by law other than this [act], if a party without good cause fails to attend or participate in a pre-hearing conference, hearing, or other stage of a disputed case, the presiding officer at his discretion may issue a default order or proceed with a

-- hearing in the absence of the party. - 2 (b) Under subsection (a), a default judgement must be based on the absent party's 3 admissions or other evidence and affidavits, which can be used without notice to the absent party.
-4 This subsection does not apply where the burden is on the absent party to establish that he or she 5 is entitled to the agency action sought. - (c) Within [] days of a decision is rendered against a party who failed to appear, that party may petition the presiding officer to vacate the recommended or final order.
+- (a) Unless displaced or modified by law other than this [act], if a party without good cause fails to attend or participate in a pre-hearing conference, hearing, or other stage of a disputed case, the presiding officer at his discretion may issue a default order or proceed with a hearing in the absence of the party. - (b) Under subsection (a), a default judgement must be based on the absent party's admissions or other evidence and affidavits, which can be used without notice to the absent party.
+This subsection does not apply where the burden is on the absent party to establish that he or she is entitled to the agency action sought. - (c) Within [] days of a decision is rendered against a party who failed to appear, that party may petition the presiding officer to vacate the recommended or final order.
 If adequate reasons are provided showing good cause for the party's failure to appear, the presiding officer shall vacate the decision and, after proper service of notice, conduct another evidentiary hearing.
 If adequate reasons are not provided showing good cause for the party's failure to appear, the presiding officer shall deny the motion to vacate.

 Under this section the presiding officer the power to impose a default judgement.
 However, the default decision must be based upon prima facie evidence.
-Among the other laws that modify the presiding officer's discretion are the {state] rules of civil procedure.
+Among the other laws that modify the presiding officer's discretion are the {state} rules of civil procedure.
 The section thus authorizes a presiding officer to issue a default judgement for the same reasons as contained in the state rules of civil procedure.